Facebook Pixel The Problem With Taking a Break From Photography: Advice From a Pro

-Have you ever felt fed up with your photography?
+Have you ever felt fed up with photography?
 Disillusioned?
 Frustrated?
 Uninspired?
 Burnt out?
-If that’s the case for you, you are not alone in those feelings.
-Most of us feel that way at some point or another, often on multiple occasions.
-Fortunately, there is and always has been a lot of sound advice available for when you feel that way.
+If so, you are not alone in your feelings.
+Take it from me: Most of us feel that way at some point or another, often on multiple occasions.
+Fortunately, there is a lot of sound advice for when you feel that way.

 Sometimes doing something different, like getting out of the studio, can be enough to give you a fresh perspective on things.

-Even so, you’re situation and experiences won’t be the same as mine.
-I may have experienced these consequences, but that doesn’t mean you will.
-If you are considering taking a break from your photography, do have a good, hard think about if any of this applies to you.
+And I want to emphasize that your situation and experiences won’t be the same as mine.
+I may have experienced negative consequences when taking a break from photography, but that doesn’t mean you will.
+If you’re on the fence about it, I encourage you to have a good, hard think about whether any of this applies to you.

 Taking a break did allow me the chance to spend time creating images that matter to no one other than me.